Online Strategies - Onsite training to help people use the Internet more efficiently and effectively.

 Working Smarter on the Internet consists of a number of modules that can be included or excluded according to your particular situation and needs.
 These modules include:

-Web Searching Strategies
+The Web Research Strategies

 Resource Guides

-Web Searching Tools II - Search Engines
+Web Research Tools - Search Engines

 News Resources on the Internet